Don’t stop giving to charity during rocky markets—just give smarter

 Sunset and storm clouds over a field

-From inflation and rising interest rates to swings in the market, recent headlines might have even the savviest investors worried about their finances.
-But the key to weathering market volatility is simple: Keep your long-term perspective—these swings are normal and expected.
+Even the savviest investors worry about their finances when the market drops.
+The key to weathering market volatility can be simple: maintaining a long-term perspective with the knowledge that swings are normal and expected.
 For charitably minded individuals, that advice goes one step further: Keep giving, but make sure you’re giving strategically.

 Why should you keep giving?
 Because charities desperately need your help.